-4.9.3 Ways to Protect Spatial Data
+3.8.1 Ways to Protect Spatial Data

 Enterprise GIS environments depend heavily on GIS data to support a variety of critical business processes.
-Data is one of the most valuable resources of a GIS, and protecting these data is fundamental to supporting normal operations.
+Data is one of the most valuable resources of a GIS, and protecting data is fundamental to supporting critical business operations.

 The primary data protection line of defense is provided by the storage solutions.
-Most storage vendors have standardized on RAID storage solutions for data protection.
-A brief overview of basic RAID storage technology is provided in the following figures.
+Most storage vendors have standardized on RAID (redundant array of independent disks) storage solutions for data protection.
+A brief overview of basic storage protection alternatives includes the following: